|Nutritional Guidelines (per serving)|

 - 1 (28-ounce) can tomatoes (crushed or diced)

-- 1/2 cup fresh basil, chopped into ribbons (chiffonade)
+- 1/2 cup fresh basil (chopped into ribbons, aka chiffonade)

-In a large skillet or saucepan, heat the olive oil and then sautee the onion and the garlic for just a few minutes, until soft.
+In a large skillet or saucepan, heat the olive oil and then sauté the onion and the garlic for just a few minutes, until soft.

-Add in the tomatoes, and season well with salt and pepper and allow to simmer for 10 to 15 minutes.
+Add in the tomatoes and season well with salt and pepper.
+Allow to simmer for 10 to 15 minutes.

 Remove from the pan from heat and stir in the basil just before serving and pair with your choice of pasta.